Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

 \subsection{General Principles}

-The system is based on a client-server architecture to simplify the access to its services and the addition of new functionalities.

 Figure \ref{fig:architecture} depicts the architecture of the system.
-The server is composed of three web services developed in Python: (1) the Hub (Section \ref{sec:hub}) that manages the incoming requests from the client, (2) the Plan Manager (Section \ref{sec:plan}) that recognizes the intention of the user to make the agent execute a task, and (3) the Dialogue Manager (Section \ref{sec:dialogue}) that manages the dialogue and recognizes the user's intention of talking about a specific topic.
-To provide appropriate answers and plans, the server exploits an Ontology \cite{guarino1998} implemented in OWL 2 \cite{motik2008} containing all the topics, sentences, and plans used during the interaction with the user.
+The cloud server is composed of three web services developed in Python: (1) the Hub (Section \ref{sec:hub}) that manages the incoming requests from the client, (2) the Plan Manager (Section \ref{sec:plan}) that recognizes the intention of the user to make the agent execute a task, and (3) the Dialogue Manager (Section \ref{sec:dialogue}) that manages the dialogue and recognizes the user's intention of talking about a specific topic.
+To provide appropriate answers and plans, the cloud server exploits an Ontology \cite{guarino1998} implemented in OWL 2 \cite{motik2008} containing all the topics, sentences, and plans used during the interaction with the user.

 The Flask-RESTful\footnote{\url{https://flask-restful.readthedocs.io/en/latest/}} framework is used to develop the web services.
-The client can perform requests to the server using REST APIs.
-As already mentioned in Section \ref{sec:introduction}, REST is a set of rules that should be followed when creating the API.
-One of these rules states that the client should be able to get a piece of data (called a \textit{resource}) when linked to a specific URI.
-The operation performed by the user when accessing the \textit{resource} is called \textit{request}, while the data sent back to the user is called a \textit{response}.
+The client can perform requests to the cloud server using REST APIs (Representational State Transfer), a set of rules that should be followed when creating the API \cite{masse2011}.
+One of these rules states that the client should be able to get a piece of data (called a \textit{resource}) when linked to a specific URI (Uniform Resource Identifier).
 Any web service that obeys the REST constraints is informally described as RESTful.
-Due to the separation between client and server, this protocol allows developers to use different syntax on different platforms.
+Due to the separation between client and server, this protocol allows developers to use different syntaxes on different platforms.